kg86/satcomp/README.md

 The algorithm is described in the following paper.

 > Hideo Bannai, Keisuke Goto, Masakazu Ishihata, Shunsuke Kanda, Dominik Köppl, Takaaki Nishimoto:
-Computing NP-hard Repetitiveness Measures via MAX-SAT, to appear in ESA 2022.
+Computing NP-hard Repetitiveness Measures via MAX-SAT.
+In Proc.
+30th Annual European Symposium on Algorithms (ESA 2022), pp 12:1--12:16, 2022.

 The implementation reported in the ESA 2022 paper is [here](https://github.com/kg86/satcomp/releases/tag/ESA2022).
 The full version of this paper can be found [here](https://arxiv.org/abs/2207.02571).